 In Massachusetts it is illegal to have sex under any circumstances with someone who is incapable of giving consent due to incapacity or impairment.
 Incapacity or impairment may be caused by intoxication or drugs or because a victim is underage, mentally impaired, unconscious, or asleep.
 For purposes of this policy, consent is an explicitly communicated, reversible, mutual agreement in which all parties are capable of making a decision.
 Mount Holyoke College's procedures are related to the specific offenses of sexual assault, dating violence, domestic violence, and stalking.
 The following procedures are conducted by campus officials who receive annual training on issues related to domestic violence, dating violence, sexual assault and stalking, including how to conduct a hearing process that protects the victim safety and promotes accountability for students, faculty, and staff.
 Investigations and resolution will be conducted in a prompt, fair and impartial manner.
-The following procedures are conducted by campus officials who receive annual training on issues related to domestic violence, dating violence, dating violence, sexual assault, and stalking; including how to conduct a hearing process that protects the victim safety and promotes accountability for students, faculty, and staff.
-Investigations and resolution will be conducted in a prompt, fair and impartial manner.
-The following procedures are conducted by campus officials who receive annual training on issues related to domestic violence, dating violence, sexual assault, and stalking; including how to conduct a hearing process that protects that protects victim's safety while ensuring accountability during investigations and resolutions.
+The following procedures are conducted by campus officials who receive annual training on issues related to domestic violence, dating violence, dating violence, sexual assault, and stalking; including how to conduct a hearing process that protects the victim safety domestic violence, dating violence, sexual assault, and stalking; including how to conduct a hearing process that protects victim's safety while ensuring accountability during investigations and resolutions.